 Gingerbread Baby Scissor Skills – School time snippets

 Foam Gingerbread Christmas Busy Bag- Views From a Step Stool

 Gingerbread Man Shape Game – Rainy Day Mum

 Fingerprint Gingerbread Man Ornament – The Educators’ Spin On It (YOU’RE HERE)

-Be sure to share your Gingerbread Man Adventures with us in our Virtual Book Club for Kids Facebook Group with over 7800+ Book Loving Families!
+Be sure to share your Gingerbread Man Adventures with us in our Virtual Book Club for Kids Facebook Group with 10,000+ Book Loving Families!